-Nevada Connections Academy ("NCA") submits this correspondence to you, as supported by evidence and information uploaded in Epicenter, to support your decision that NCA has effectively cured the concerns you have identified with respect to the NCA high school four-year cohort graduation rate.
-You identified the 2015 four year rate as the trigger for the Notice of Closure (the "Notice") issued on September 30, 2016.
+Nevada Connections Academy ("NCA") submits this correspondence to you, as supported by evidence and information uploaded in Epicenter1, to support your decision that NCA has effectively cured the concerns you have identified with respect to the NCA high school four-year cohort graduation rate.
+You identified the 2015 and 2016 four-year rate as the trigger for the Notices of Closure (the "Notice") issued on September 30, 2016 and January 2017.

 Taking the Notice very seriously, NCA reached out to the Authority's counsel, Greg Ott, right away by email on October 5, 2016, asking for the Authority's guidance with respect to what it would consider an acceptable cure.
 See Exhibit 1.
 NCA followed up again with Mr. Ott on October 6, 2016.
 When NCA received no response, it again followed up with Mr. Ott on October 24, 2016.
 Mr. Ott responded on October 25, 2016, that he did not believe the Authority was obligated to "tell the school how the deficiency may be cured."
-Exhibit 2.1
+Exhibit 2.2

-Without the benefit of any guidance from the Authority staff, NCA prepared a proposed cure and submitted it to Mr. Ott on November 14, 2016.
+Without the benefit of any guidance from the Authority Staff, NCA prepared a proposed cure and submitted it to Mr. Ott on November 14, 2016.
 Unfortunately, we did not receive any response from Mr. Ott about Staff's feedback on the proposal until November 29, 2016 at which time he stated that Staff did not think it was a cure because it required action by the Authority.
-On November 30, 2016, we requested a meeting with Authority staff to get some guidance and feedback from the Authority staff on NCA's proposed cure.
-Yesterday afternoon, Mr. Ott advised us that Patrick Gavin would not speak with NCA about the cure during the cure period.
-Exhibit 3.2 Given the lack of guidance and delay in hearing back from Staff, NCA also requested a one week extension to submit a proposed cure.
-Regrettably, Mr. Ott indicated that would not be allowed.
+On November 30, 2016, we requested a meeting with Authority Staff to obtain guidance and feedback from the Authority Staff on NCA's proposed cure.
+Mr. Ott advised us that Patrick Gavin would not speak with NCA about the cure during the cure period leading up to the December hearing.
+Exhibit 3.3